hidayet-aydin/autonomous-vehicle/README.md

 - More than 2 (as many as desired) vehicles can be added according to the input rules.

     ```{'Area Size', 'Vehicle 1', 'Vehicle 2', 'Vehicle 3', ...}```
+- According to area-restriction feature, vehicles can check their own position and always can stay in field.